AvelyV/AvelyVoore_T1A3/README.md

 # Dependancies
-Budgedy is written in Ruby programming language and in order to use it Ruby needs to be installed on your computer.
+Budgedy is written in Ruby programming language and in order to use it, Ruby needs to be installed on your computer.
 You can find instructions to do so in [Ruby documentation](https://www.ruby-lang.org/en/downloads/).

 App uses following Ruby gems to run :